March 21, marks the International Day for the Elimination of Racial Discrimination!

 The Anti-Racism Network supports the sovereignty of Indigenous people and their right to participate in decision making and governance in their own lands and territories.

-It is our goal to build capacity amongst Network members to be advocates for anti-racism in their own spheres of influence.
+It is our goal to build capacity amongst Network members to be advocates for informed community decision making in their own spheres of influence.
+Decolonization is rooted in compassion, community and shared decision making.
+Put humanity into our systems.

 We recognize the need for anti-racism in all sectors.
 In order to meet each sector’s unique needs, we have created focused teams within our Network: